Xpertoforever/How-to-Code-Simple-Data/4a. Self-Reference/README.md

 # SELF-REFERENCE

 ## List Mechanisms
 We will learn how to make a list; how to get the first, second or rest or any other element from the list
+An arbitrary amount of information; required arbitrary-sized data
 ```racket
 (require 2htdp/image)